Munich - London - Liverpool

 'Brexit' - Business Update

-EU trade marks and Community designs registered by 29 March 2018 will continue to be protected in the UK by way of a new equivalent UK right requiring minimal administrative burden.
+Thus, registered EU trade marks and Community designs will continue to be protected in the UK from and on 1 January 2021 by way of a new equivalent UK right requiring minimal administrative burden and no government fee.

 Provision is also made for the rights arising from Unregistered Community Designs, whereby the UK will provide for national rights mirroring the characteristics of the EU right.

-WP Thompson will strive to ensure that, for its clients, Brexit, whether through agreement or ‘no-deal’ will have as minimal an effect as possible, and for general aspects please see here for our Q&A section on this topic.
+WP Thompson will strive to ensure that, for its clients, Brexit, whether through agreement or ‘no-deal’ will have as minimal an effect as possible.
+To this end we are working with a consultant resident in and a national of the EU qualified to act as a representative before the EU IPO and so we are able to continue to offer a seamless service to our clients in respect ot EU Trade Marks and Registered Designs.
+There will not be an increase in our fees as a result of this arrangement.
+For general aspects please see here for our Q&A section on this topic.

 Further details on all of the above will be publicised as they become available, but if you have any specific queries or concerns please contact your usual WP Thompson advisor, or email us on email@example.com or firstname.lastname@example.org.